I own more cookbooks than I dare admit. And my list of foodie bookmarks is well into the 3 digits. I love recipes.

 Give yourself plenty of time

-Most recipes are developed by people who are extremely experienced homecooks or professionals, and they often don’t include prep time (the time you need to do things like cutting vegetables) or it’s a lot shorter than it would take a home cook.
+Most recipes are developed by people who are extremely experienced homecooks or professionals, and they often don’t include prep time (the time you need to do things like cutting vegetables) or the time is a lot shorter than it would take a less experienced home cook.
 Make sure you give yourself lots of time to prepare the recipe.

 Have your tools at hand